-- To be eligible, the film cannot have a public screening locally prior to the film festival.
+- To be eligible, the film cannot have a public screening locally in Omaha prior to the film festival.

 - Releases for music and talent must be obtained by the filmmaker.
 The Omaha Film festival is not liable for copyright infringement or unauthorized use.

-- If your film has been selected to be screened at the festival we will request you send a press kit to include: stills, posters, postcards, a DVD of the trailer, and other publicity materials to maximize exposure for your film.
+- If your film has been selected to be screened at the festival we will request you send a press kit to include: stills, posters, postcards, and other publicity materials to maximize exposure for your film.
 These materials will not be returned.